Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Abstract

 \section{Abstract}

 Prompt optimization methods have demonstrated significant effectiveness in aligning black-box large language models (LLMs).
-In parallel, inference scaling strategies such as \textsc{Best-of-N} Sampling and \textsc{Majority Voting} have also proven to enhance alignment and performance by trading off computation.
-However, existing prompt optimization approaches are inference strategy agnostic; that is, they optimize prompts without regard to the inference strategy employed during deployment.
+In parallel, inference scaling strategies such as \textsc{Best-of-N} Sampling and \textsc{Majority Voting} have likewise been shown to improve alignment and performance by trading additional computation for better output.
+However, existing prompt optimization approaches are inference strategy agnostic; that is, they optimize prompts without accounting for the inference strategy.
 This constitutes a significant methodological gap, as our empirical and theoretical analysis reveals a strong interdependence between these two paradigms.
 Moreover, we find that user preferences regarding trade-offs among multiple objectives and inference budgets substantially influence the choice of prompt and inference configuration.
-To address this gap, we introduce a unified novel framework named \textsc{Iapo} (Inference-Aware Prompt Optimization) that jointly optimizes the prompt and inference scale, while being aware of the inference budget and different task objectives.
-We then develop a fixed-budget training algorithm for \textsc{Iapo}, which we call \textsc{Psst} (Prompt Scaling via Sequential Trimming), and analyze finite-budget guarantees on error probability.
-Finally, we evaluate the effectiveness of \textsc{Psst} on six different tasks, including multi-objective text generation and reasoning, and demonstrate the critical role of incorporating inference-awareness when aligning black-box LLMs through prompt optimization.
+To address this gap, we introduce a novel unified framework named \textsc{Iapo} (Inference-Aware Prompt Optimization) that jointly optimizes the prompt and inference scale, while being aware of the inference budget and different task objectives.
+We then develop a fixed-budget training algorithm for \textsc{Iapo}, called \textsc{Psst} (Prompt Scaling via Sequential Trimming), and establish finite-budget guarantees on the error probability.
+Finally, we evaluate the effectiveness of \textsc{Psst} on six tasks, including multi-objective text generation and reasoning, and demonstrate the critical role of incorporating inference-awareness in aligning black-box LLMs using prompt optimization.